d1000so/d1000so/README.md

     <span>Edmilson Braga</span>
 </h1>

-<p align="justify">I'm a student of Systems Analysis and Development, living in Campinas-SP, Brazil.
-My first contact with programming was through Arduino automation.
-I chose Python as my first language, but I'm open to learning and exploring new opportunities.
-I enjoy IOT, home automation, and PC gaming.
+<p align="justify">"I'm a student studying Systems Analysis and Development, living in Campinas-SP, Brazil.
+My first dive into programming happened with Arduino automation.
+I went with Python as my first coding buddy, but I'm totally down to explore new stuff.
+I'm into IOT, home automation, and love me some PC gaming."
 <br>

 <h3 align="left">Connect with me</h3>